QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 X
 ```

-We can plot  magnitudes of the original sequence of numbers and the associated discrete Fourier transform of that sequence.
+We can plot  magnitudes of a sequence of numbers and the  associated discrete Fourier transform.

 ```{code-cell} ipython3
 def plot_magnitude(x=None, X=None):